jumpnow/jumpnowtek-site/_posts/2015-12-04-Raspberry-Pi-Systems-with-Yocto.md

 They all come from the official Raspberry Pi kernel tree so I have confidence they all work fine.
 I need  more hardware to test most of them.

-NOTE: For now at least, 4.4 *dtoverlay* definitions in `config.txt` require the full dtb name
+NOTE: For now at least, 4.4 or 4.5 *dtoverlay* definitions in `config.txt` require the full dtb name

 For example